MaxRamgraber/Simple-AEM-Toolbox/README.md

 **Q: The model seems to create singularities, predicting very high or low water tables at certain isolated locations.
 What did I do wrong?**

 A: This usually happens if the model attempts to evaluate the complex potential Ω directly on an element.
 This can happen because because two elements share a line segment or because one of the evaluation points lies on an a line segment.
 Make sure that the elements do not share direct borders, for example by offsetting them by a minuscule amount (e.g., 1E-10).
 I have implemented protections against this for some but not all elements: inhomogeneity elements, for example, are automatically shrunk by a negligible amount.
-Also make sure that no elements intersect.
+Also, you should make sure that no inhomogeneities or no-flow boundaries intersect.

+**Q: There are strange artefacts along my no-flow boundaries or inhomogeneities.
+What happened?

+A: If you have tried the solutions in the answer above and the issue persists, try increasing the resolution of the element by increasing `segments`.
+Most of the constant-strength line elements I used here require sufficient resolution to induce the desired effect.
+It is difficult to predict how large this resolution should be in advance.